seizue/Shuka/README.md

 # Shuka

 A tool that downloads Chinese web novels, translates them to English via Google Translate, and saves them as `.epub` files ready for any e-reader.
-Available on Windows (PowerShell) and Android.
+Available on **Windows** and **Android**.

 ![Github Downloads](https://img.shields.io/github/downloads/seizue/Shuka/total?cacheSeconds=60)